MERI’s Mailback Kits Cost-Effectively Manage Microblade Waste

 Many microbladers find MERI’s mailback kits cost-effectively manage microblade waste.
 Helping people achieve their quest for perfect eyebrows has meant an explosion in microbladers in the US.
-And, an explosion of microblade waste.
+And an explosion of microblade waste.

-A form of cosmetic tattoos, microblading is an alternative to makeup that combats the struggle for killer brows.
+A form of cosmetic tattoo, microblading is an alternative to makeup that combats the struggle for killer brows.
 It is a relatively inexpensive, fast, and precise procedure.
 Most importantly, it ensures good-looking eyebrows for anywhere from 6-16 months (if treated properly).

 Permanent Makeup Solution

 PhiBrows artist Rachel Brown-Wilson says clients look to her for a more permanent makeup solution in creating the framing eyebrows they truly deserve.
-Many of her clients struggle with inadequate eyebrows.
+But, unfortunately, many of her clients struggle with inadequate eyebrows.
 This is simply due to aging and pigmentation loss or not having been gifted perfect brows at birth.
 Or, many don’t have either the skill or time to use makeup to draw or fill their brows each day.

 “Defined eyebrows can instantly make you look more polished and put together.
 Even with no makeup on, an admirable colored and shaped brow can open up your eyes and transform your entire look,” says Brown-Wilson.
-She uses two different types of microscopic needles for contouring, shading and filling in with a carefully selected pigment.
-Strokes are always drawn in the direction of natural hair growth in order to achieve hyper-realistic eyebrows.
+She uses two different types of microscopic needles for contouring, shading, and filling in with a carefully selected pigment.
+Strokes are always drawn in the direction of natural hair growth to achieve hyper-realistic eyebrows.

 Managing Microblade Waste

-Brown-Wilson says adding a Microblade Waste Management Solution to her small business plan helped to secure the funding she needed when starting her microblading studio.
+Brown-Wilson says adding a Microblade Waste Management Solution to her small business plan helped secure the funding she needed when starting her microblading studio.

-“I teamed up with MERI who offered a mailback kit with a manifest that documented the proper destruction of my needles and other infectious microblade waste.”
+“I teamed up with MERI, who offered a mailback kit with a manifest that documented the proper destruction of my needles and other infectious microblade waste.”

 MERI’s medical waste mailback disposal strategy is straightforward.
 It saves the environment from improper waste disposal that can be subject to a hefty regulatory fine.
-Also, it saves small businesses money compared to pick-up methods that require contracts or a regular pick up schedule.
+Also, it saves small businesses money compared to pick-up methods that require contracts or a regular pick-up schedule.